vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/03_CALENDARIC_REFERENCES_IN_THE_YAJUR_VEDIC_LITERATURE.md

 No. 27 Apabharani for Bharani .
 The more important question is whether the lunar mansions denote definite clusters of stars, or the nakṣatra-divisions of later times amounting to 13° 20' Or 800 minutes ?
 This point has been discussed in 8 4'1.

 ved by means view that the corner Veda are

-The Nakshatras

-One of the peculiar features of the Indian calendars is the use of the Nakṣatras as explained in § 4'1.
-Evidences have teen given that the custom started from Rg-Vedic times.
-But we come across a full list of Nakṣatras only in the Yajurveda' with names of presiding deities as given in Table No. 10 (p.
-220 ), taken from Dikṣit's Bharatīya Jyotiśāstra.

 O. R.-36